-Online sand filters must NOT be placed upstream of a detention facility.
-This is to prevent exposure of the sand filter surface to high flow rates that could cause loss of media and previously removed pollutants.

-Offline sand filters placed upstream of a detention facility must have a flow splitter designed to send all flows at the 15-minute water quality flow rate, as predicted by an approved continuous runoff model, to the sand filter.
+- Do NOT place the basic sand filter BMP upstream of a detention facility.
+This restriction is to prevent exposure of the sand filter surface to high flow rates that could cause loss of media and previously removed pollutants. - Size on-line sand filters BMPs placed downstream of a detention BMP using an approved continuous runoff model to filter the Water Quality Design Flow Rate as described in Volume III.